Del Worsham: 1993-1995: Top Fuel and Funny Car

 In 1993, Worsham participated in select Top Fuel races, ultimately starting eight times in the Top Fuel Series.
 He recorded a top speed of 300.20 mph while participating in Top Fuel.
 In the Funny Car Series, he finished runner-up only once, losing to John Force at the Winternationals in Pomona, California.

 Worsham continued to participate in both the Top Fuel Series and Funny Car Series in 1994, starting 12 and five races, respectively.
 After an engine exploded during one of his races, Worsham missed 12 weeks of the season to heal the burns he sustained.
 In total, he advanced to the Quarterfinals three times and failed to advance each time.

 1995 was the last year Worsham raced in the Top Fuel Series until the 2011 season.
 He raced only twice in the Top Fuel Series, however, while he made 17 starts in Funny Car.
 He made it to the semifinals once, and he finished 16th overall in the Point Standings.

 1996-1997: The Return to Funny Car

-Racing in only the Funny Car Series in 1996, Del reached the semifinals five times within his 19 starts.
+Racing in only the Funny Car Series in 1996, Worsham reached the semifinals five times within his 19 starts.
 Although he never made it to the final round, he finished seventh overall in the Point Standings, his best finish in three years.

 In 1997, Checker-Schuck’s-Kragen Auto Parts became the primary sponsor of Worsham's team.
 Similar to the previous year, Worsham advanced to the semifinals three times but lost each time.
 He would finish 11th in the Point Standings.